AztecProtocol/engineering-designs/in-progress/8025-publishing-tx-objects/design.md

 - the monopoly claim phase ends and no claim is made
 - a claim is made but no proof lands

+The duration of a proof race is $PR$ slots (e.g. 32 slots).

 During the proof race, anyone can submit a proof for the previous epoch.

-#### Reorg and slashing
+#### Pending chain prune

-If the proof race ends and no proof is submitted, each proposer in that epoch is slashed and kicked from the validator set.
+If the proof race ends and no proof is submitted, the pending chain is pruned to the last proven block.

-It may be assumed in this case a supermajority of the committee was dishonest (or at least faulty).

-A proposer can unslash themselves by verifying the private kernel proofs for each transaction in their proposal on L1.

-#### Based Sequencing

-If a reorg occurs, the rollup enters a "based-mode" state for $BM$ epochs (e.g. 3 epochs).

-This gives the protocol time to recover from the reorg and malicious validators.

 ## Interface